mwfj/6.5840-Distributed-Systems/MapReducePaperSummary.md

    - The rest are workers that assigned work by master
    - There are ***M*** map worker and ***R*** reduce worker assigned

+2. A worker who is assigned a map task reads the contents of the corresponding input split.
+   It parses key/value pairs out of the input data and passes each pair to the user-defined ***Map*** function are buffered in memory

+3. Periodically, the buffered pair are written to local disk, partition into R regions by the partitioning function;

+   The location of these buffered pairs on the local disk are passed back to master.

+4. When a reduce worker is notified by the master about these location, it uses remote procedure calls to read the buffered data from the local disks of the map workers.
+   When a reduce worker has read all intermediate keys so that all occurrences of the same keys are grouped together.

+5. The reduce worker iterates over the sorted intermediate data and for each unique intermediate key encountered, it passes the key the corresponding set of intermediate values to the user's ***Reduce*** function
+   **The output of the Reduce function is appended to a final output file for this reduce partition.**

+6. When all of map/reduce tasks finished, the master wake up the user program, and returns back to the user code.

+7. After successful completion, the output file of the mapreduce execution is available in the R output files(one per reduce task)

 ![Execution Overview](/home/mwfj/Documents/6.5840-Distributed-Systems/pics/mapreduce_folwchart.png)

+### Fault Tolerance

+#### Worker Failure

+For each map task and reduce task, it stores the state(***idle***, ***in-process***, ***completed***).
+For each completed map task, the master stores the locations and sizes of the R intermediate file regions produced by the map task.
+Update to this location and size information are received as map task are completed.

+- The master pings every worker periodically.
+If no response is received from a worker in a certain amount of time, the master mark the worker as failed.
+- Any map tasks completed by the worker are reset back to their initial **idle** state;
+- Any map task or reduce task ***in-progress*** on a failed worker is also reset to ***idle*** and become eligible for rescheduling.
+- **Completed map tasks** are re-executed on a failure because their output is stored on the local disk(s) of the failed machine and is therefore inaccessible.
+  **Completed reduce tasks** do not need to be re-executed since their output is stored in a global file system
+- When a maps task is executed first by the worker A and then later executed by worker B(because A failed), all workers executing reduce tasks are notified of the re-execution.
+  Any reduce task that has not already read the data from worker A will read the data from worker B.
+- If a machine is unreachable, the MapReduce master simply re-executed the work done by the unreachable worker machine, and continued to make forward progress, eventually completing the MapReduce operation.

+####  Master Failure

 ## How is the work evaluated?
 Are the evaluation method concrete?
 Does the evaluation cover all the aspects of consideration?
 Do the evaluation results support the claims?